 The Courthouse is now a single access building.
 Jurors must enter at the bottom floor, East side of the Courthouse.
 There, a Sheriff’s deputy will have you go through a metal detector and empty your belongings into a basket to go through an x-ray machine to ensure your safety while you are at the Courthouse.
 Please leave any pocketknives or anything that can be construed as a weapon at home.

 If you are requesting to be excused from jury duty, please contact us at (740) 432-9283 or email us at firstname.lastname@example.org.
 You will need to provide us with your name, phone number and reason you are requesting to be excused along with any documentation supporting your request (i.e. note from your doctor, school schedule, vacation itinerary) for the Judge to review.

 Below, there are links for a blank jury questionnaire along with our Frequently Asked Questions.
-If you have been called for jury duty, you may fill out the questionnaire and email it to us at email@example.com or if you have lost your questionnaire, you can print a new one off and mail the completed form to us at Jury Commission, 801 Wheeling Avenue, Rm.
+If you have been called for jury duty, you may fill out the questionnaire or, if you have lost your questionnaire, you can print a new one off and mail the completed form to us at Jury Commission, 801 Wheeling Avenue, Rm.
 E, Cambridge, OH 43725.

 Please note if there is no answer, please leave a message.Due to the Court’s Docket the Jury Commissioner may be in the Courtroom and unable to answer your call immediately.
 The machine is checked daily.